BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 We started to dedicate ASGs for some applications when Prometheus was eating all the memory of a node, ending up in OOM errors.
 Because Prometheus replays its WAL at startup and consumes a lot of memory doing so, adding a Limit over the memory was of no use.
 It was OOMKill during the WAL process, restarted, OOMKilled again, etc. .
 Therefore, we isolated Prometheus on on-demand nodes having a lot of memory so it could use up all of it.

-Then, one of our main API experienced a huge load, 60% IDLE CPU to 0%, in a few seconds.
+Then, one of our main API experienced a huge load, **60% IDLE CPU to 0% in a few seconds**.
 Because of the violence of such a peak, active pods started to consume all CPU available on nodes, depriving other pods.
 Getting rid of CPU Limits is [a recommendation](https://erickhun.com/posts/kubernetes-faster-services-no-cpu-limits/) that comes with drawbacks that we measured and chose to ensure performance.
 As a result, the entire cluster went down, lacking for available CPU.

 We tried to isolate this API on its own nodes, as such peaks can repeat in the future, because it’s uncacheable and userfacing.
-We added Taint on dedicated nodes and Tolerations on the selected API.
+We added `Taints` on dedicated nodes and `Tolerations` on the selected API.

-Since that, we had to deploy a dedicated overprovisioning on those nodes as the overprovisioning pods didn’t have this `toleration`.
+Since that, we had to deploy a dedicated overprovisioning on those nodes as the overprovisioning pods didn’t have this `Toleration`.
 It turned out we’re also able to adapt the overprovisioning specifically for this API, which wasn’t the base idea, but it has proven to be very effective due to the API’s nature.
 We talk more about overprovisioning's conf a little later on (Scalability/Overprovisioning).

 For the record, we’re using back CPU limits, at least for all applications not using dedicated nodes and also because we’ve updated our kernels [to the patched version](https://engineering.indeedblog.com/blog/2019/12/cpu-throttling-regression-fix/).
 We follow their CPU usage through Prometheus alerting, with: